jabaleda/124-project/parser/issues.md

         - Possible Fix: only increment (cur++) when adding a NODE
     - Does not parse infinite arity boolean statements (ALL OF/ANY OF)
     - Issues with parsing R MAEK typecast statement
+    - In some places, no checks if using nextType goes past last element of token array
+    - Edit error messages

+# Note
+    - Remove trace() calls and error prints when done